The Champion Pub

 The Champion Pub is a pinball game released by Williams Electronics Games (under the Bally label) in 1998.
 The theme of the game revolves around boxing in a 1920s pub.

+Design

+Several Williams employees are shown as characters on the backglass, Dwight Sullivan, Pete Piotrowski, Pat McMahon, Paul Barker, Linda Deal, Steve Kordek, and Jim Patla.

+Backstory

+The game is set on February 3, 1898 when the players character left the Doane shipyard and walked into the Champion Pub.

 Description

 The playfield of The Champion Pub features several toys which include: